 In this review, we will get acquainted with trading the Diamond.
 This is a reversal tech analysis pattern promising a correction or a reversal of the current trend.

-How does a Diamond form?
+How does a Diamond pattern form?

 The Diamond is a quite rare reversal pattern, which you do not often come across on charts – perhaps this is another reason why it is called like a precious stone.
 The pattern forms at the highs/lows after the preceding up- or downtrend.